justeslam/offsec2/notes/outtakes.md

 - If it's a ruby application, you can find the web root from action controller via entering at invalid route or triggering routing error, and in the context of OffSec, don't go down Ruby exploit rabbitholes
 - If all or most of the exploits are pointing to having credentials, exhaust the other options, then brute force, both with all clues that you've gotten and with cewl
 - Be very aware whether you are in a powershell or cmd, and whether the command you're running is native to your shell.
 Many cmd.exe commands will not run when you enter them in, what's worse is it'll be without any message letting you know
+- You can test if you made silver ticket, kerberos ticket, ccache, klist, whatever, by running a kerberoasting tool such as rubeus and seeing if there are errors and everything looks gucci